 - Combine all ingredients and blend in a blender.

-- Using a funnel and sieve, pour it into a 0.5 liter Galaxy Gas Whipped Cream Dispenser
+- Using a funnel and sieve, pour it into a 0.5 L Galaxy Gas Whipped Cream Dispenser.

 - Fix 1 Galaxy Gas Whipped Cream Charger and shake vigorously about six times.